 Once you’ve chosen a dynamic platform for your community, you’re ready for the next step.

-How to Build a Community Site Step #2: Start With the People You Already Know
+Step 3: Start With the People You Already Know

-The next step in figuring out how to build a community website is to find members for your new tribe.
+The next step in figuring out how to build a community website is to find members for your new group.

 Fortunately, this part is easy.
 You can start a community website with the people you already know, whether you’re starting from scratch, or if you already have an established following.
 Here’s how it works: